 OTSE Action Fund advocates for changes to Ohio’s death penalty due to the fundamental unfairness and inaccuracy of Ohio’s current death penalty law; specifically, OTSE Action Fund supports the following legislation pending in the Ohio legislature because, if enacted, these measures may bring increased fairness and accuracy to Ohio’s capital punishment system:

+Introduced in March 2025, this bill would end the death penalty in Ohio.
+It would repeal all mention of the death penalty from current provisions of Ohio law.
+If enacted, a death sentence would no longer be available for any offenses committed after the effective date.
+The bill was referred to the Senate Judiciary Committee.
+SUPPORT See Bill Information"Senate Bill 133 — 2025-2026"

 Introduced in September 2023 with historic bipartisan support, this bill would end the death penalty in Ohio.
 It would repeal all mention of the death penalty from current provisions of Ohio law and increase funds for crime survivors.
 If enacted, a death sentence would no longer be available for any offenses committed after the effective date.
-The bill has been referred to the House Finance Committee, where it has had two hearings.
-See Bill Information "House Bill 259 — 2023-2024"
+The bill was referred to the House Finance Committee, where it had two hearings.
+SUPPORT See Bill Information"House Bill 259 — 2023-2024"

 Introduced in March 2023 with historic bipartisan support, this bill would end the death penalty in Ohio.
 It would repeal all mention of the death penalty from current provisions of Ohio law.
 If enacted, a death sentence would no longer be available for any offenses committed after the effective date.
-The bill has been referred to the Senate Judiciary Committee, where it has had two hearings.
-See Bill Information "Senate Bill 101 — 2023-2024"
+The bill was referred to the Senate Judiciary Committee, where it had four hearings.
+SUPPORT See Bill Information"Senate Bill 101 — 2023-2024"

-Introduced in March 2021 with bipartisan support, this bill would repeal all mention of the death penalty from current provisions of Ohio law.
-If enacted, a death sentence would no longer be available for any offenses committed after the effective date.
-The bill was referred to the House Committee on Criminal Justice, and the sponsors presented the bill at a committee hearing on May 26, 2021.
-Proponents, opponents, and interested parties had hearings in September and November 2021 as well as March 2022.
-By the end of the 134th General Assembly in December 2022, the bill had not passed.
-See Bill Information "House Bill 183 — 2021-2022"